PixelMEDIA/idiomatic.js/readme.md

 ## Preface

-The following sections outline a _reasonable_ style guide for modern JavaScript development and are not meant to be prescriptive.
+The following sections outline a _reasonable_ style guide for modern JavaScript development.
+These guidelines should be followed in the absence of an existing style.
 The most important take-away is the **law of code style consistency**.
 Whatever you choose as the style for your project should be considered law.
-Link to this document as a statement of your project's commitment to code style consistency, readability and maintainability.